qgan7125/PA-and-Section-Writeups/PA6-Garden/README.md

 Students will design their own plant type and show an example input and output that illustrates it in their README.md file.
-This new plant should be different from Vegetable, Flower, and Tree, but still be usable along side them within the garden and be able to PLANT, GROW, and PRINT.
+This new plant should be different from Vegetable, Flower, and Tree, but still be usable alongside them within the garden and work with the commands PLANT, GROW, and PRINT.

 * Error Handling